ApoB-100/BbCRT/README.md

 The AGPL license requires that if you modify and use this software on a network server, you must make your modified source code available to users of that server.
 This ensures that improvements to the software remain available to the community.

-## Contributing

-Contributions are welcome and appreciated.
-Please follow these steps to contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please ensure your code follows the existing style and includes appropriate documentation.

 ## Acknowledgments

 This application is built using open-source software: